sruthipraveenkumargeetha/CDMFC-using-IOT/README.md

 For generating the comparison graph, the key is to execute CDMFC model first and then conventional cloud-based model next.
 Each sequential combined iteration will append a line of pair of timestamps in the Analysis_Log.txt.

-python generate_log.py to generate the comparison graph showing the variation between CDMFC model and the combined cloud-based model vs iteration number.
+Run python generate_log.py to generate the comparison graph showing the variation between CDMFC model and the combined cloud-based model vs iteration number.
 Visualization folder is provided in the directory of each model to store the generated graphs.

-Feel free to reach out to me for any query or clarification.